 HIST 330H.
 World War II: A Global History.
 1 Unit.

 Nearly seventy years after it ended, the Second World War remains the greatest military conflict in history, wreaking havoc across the globe and changing the world more profoundly than any single event in modern history.
 This course attempts to come to terms with this incredible event in its totality, surveying the major themes and events regarding the origins, course, and repercussions of the Second World War and its global socio- economic, political, cultural, and moral consequences.
-Writing-intensive course.
+Writing enhanced course.

 HIST 331S.
 The Holocaust.
 1 Unit.

 A research seminar that examines the historical literature, sources, and debates concerning the origins, course, and legacies of the Holocaust.
 Through the close reading and discussion of various texts, both primary and secondary, we will try to integrate Holocaust history and historiography, emphasizing the importance of change over time, politics and culture, ethics and religion, society and economy, and historical cause and effect.
-Writing-intensive course.
+Writing enhanced course.

 HIST 332H.
 Europe Since 1945.
 1 Unit.